 Hotels in Bíldudalur

-- Harbour Inn – Guesthouse: This family-owned B&B is located in Bildudalur village and you’ll find linens and towels included and breakfast served each morning.
-The Sea Monster Museum is only a 2-min walk.
+- Harbour Inn – Guesthouse: This family-owned B&B is located in Bildudalur village, and you’ll find linens and towels included and breakfast served each morning.
+The Sea Monster Museum is only a 2-minute walk.

 Hotels in Patreksfjörður

-- Pálshús: At this popular guesthouse, you will find lodging with a spacious garden, private parking (free), and a shared lounge.
-The rooms are family style and each room comes with linen and towels included.
+- Pálshús: At this popular guesthouse, you will find lodging with a spacious garden, free private parking, and a shared lounge.
+The rooms are family-style, and each room comes with linen and towels included.